CSC-A

 Fill in the form next to this text, and our case manager will contact you as soon as possible.

-If you participate via redispatch, you will receive a compensation based on market prices for the flexibility delivered.
-For contract types such as a Capacity Limiting Contract (CBC) or Mandatory Bidding Contract, fixed availability or activation fees may also apply.
-These vary depending on the grid operator and contract.
+This depends on the flexibility product you choose.
+When participating through redispatch, you receive compensation based on market prices for the flexibility you provide.
+With contract types such as a Capacity Limiting Contract (CLC) or a Mandatory Bidding Contract, fixed availability payments or control payments may also apply.
+The exact compensation structure depends on the grid operator and the specific contract.